 Here are some thoughts on what to leave behind after every meeting:

 - Your business card.
+Bring a large supply.

 - A synopsis.

 - A summary of the film’s unique creative and financial attributes.
-This could include a list of all people attached or committed to the project, a budget abstract that’s less than half a page, any rights that aren’t available, investors that are committed, production incentives that you know the film can utilize, etc.
+This could include a list of all people attached or committed to the project, a budget abstract (that’s less than half a page), any rights that aren’t available, investors that are committed, production incentives that you know the film can utilize, etc.